-If the book is only in print, ask if it is available as an ebook.
-We may be able to purchase the ebook version either for unlimited users or several copies so that more than one student can use the ebook at the same time.
-If you only need one or two chapters from a book, see if we can scan those chapters and put them into Canvas/Course Reserves.
+We will attempt to buy the ebook version.
+We may be able to purchase the ebook for unlimited users or several copies so that more than one student can use the ebook at the same time.
+If you only need a chapter or two, we can scan up to 10% of the book.

 |Not found at BC||

 We will try to purchase items online for our collection.

 Use Course Resources to create or re-use reading lists.
 Add textbooks, articles, book chapters, films, free websites, or upload files.
 Send your list to the library and we will attempt to purchase anything not in our collection.
 Course Resources makes it easy to track your requests, discuss questions with the library, and link to items within Canvas.
 How to access:

 Need Help? see our Guide to Course Resources for Instructors